Home Group estate

 Are my neighbours causing nuisance or do they have a different lifestyle?

-What happens after you report ASB and nuisance noise
+What happens after you report anti-social behaviour and nuisance noise

-• We make sure to take steps to support anyone experiencing ASB or noise nuisance
+• We make sure to take steps to support anyone experiencing anti-social behaviour or noise nuisance

-• We acknowledge reports of ASB and noise nuisance within one working day
+• We acknowledge reports of anti-social behaviour and noise nuisance within one working day

-• We prioritise reports of ASB and noise nuisance based on risk to customers.
+• We prioritise reports of anti-social behaviour and noise nuisance based on risk to customers.
 We carry out a risk assessment by asking questions on the impact it has had to you and the ongoing issues it causes.

 How long will it take us to investigate?